-The Alfred University Libraries also provide interlibrary loan and document delivery services which provide access to materials from other libraries.
-Through our association with SUNY, both of the Alfred University Libraries are a part of the network of SUNY libraries across the State University of New York to form a single multi-campus "virtual library," greatly expanding access to print and electronic resources for all Alfred University students.
+The Alfred Libraries also provide interlibrary loan and document delivery services, which provide access to materials from other libraries.
+Through our association with SUNY, both Alfred University Libraries are a part of the network of SUNY libraries across the state to form a single multi-campus "virtual library," greatly expanding access to print and electronic resources for all Alfred University students.